-The i>clicker2 system is a new technology for me, so there are bound to be some bumps while the system is smoothed out.
+The ResponseCard clicker system is a new technology for me, so there are bound to be some bumps while the system is smoothed out.
 And as with any technology, problems can pop up unexpectedly.
-For this reason, I reserve the right to change details about how class participation is awarded on a particular day as circumstances warrant it.
+For this reason, I reserve the right to change details about how class participation credit is awarded on a particular day as circumstances warrant it.
 You will be notified of any such changes both in class and in writing (through D2L and email).
+I also reserve the right to increase the number of dropped days of class participation due to unforeseen circumstances.

-Homework: All homework will be posted and submitted online through the course's D2L page.
-There will be nine (9) homeworks assigned over the course of this semester.
+Homework: All homework will be posted and submitted online through the course's D2L webpage; more specifically, they will be posted to the "homework" section of that page.
+There will be ten (10) homeworks-one for each chapter we will cover-assigned over the course of this semester.
 YOU ARE RESPONSIBLE FOR CHECKING D2L AND KEEPING UP WITH HOMEWORKS; this means checking to see that an assignment has been posted, knowing when it is due, and ensuring that it is completed before the deadline.
 To help you with this, I have included a column in the class schedule at the end of this syllabus that tells you WEEK BY WEEK what homeworks will be posted, when they will be posted (date/time), and when they will be due (date/time).
+If the course schedule is adjusted from what appears at the end of this document, it will be posted to D2L and there will be an announcement made in class.
 Life can get very busy during a semester, so it can be hard to remember to log in to do homeworks even when you know when they are being posted.
-Thus, you may wish to set up a periodic reminder to check in on our course's D2L site.
-Writing it in a daily or weekly planner may also help.
+Thus, you may wish to set up pre-timed reminders to check in on our course's D2L site.
+Writing homework posting dates/times as well as due dates/times in a daily or weekly planner may also help.
 I will not always remind you in class about homeworks!
 It is YOUR RESPONSIBILITY to remember to do them.

-You may re-do a homework as often as you like before it is due; I will keep only the highest score of your attempts for my gradebook.
+You may re-do a homework as often as you like before it is due; I will keep only your highest score for my gradebook.
 But regardless of how many times you attempt one, homeworks are due on the due date indicated on the class schedule and D2L, at the time listed on the class schedule and D2L.
-No homework will be accepted late, no exceptions.
+No late homeworks will be accepted, no exceptions.
 This is because homework solutions will be posted shortly after the homework's due time.
 At the end of the semester, I will drop your lowest homework grade.
 This way, it's not a big deal if you miss one assignment.
 But if not doing homework becomes a habit, your grade will suffer quite a bit come the end of the semester.